pgarla/hello-world-Renko-SPY/README.md

 Renko Bar Charting For SPY
 #want to download tick data for SPY from its inception to Tday
 # update the data live 24/7
+# Apply Different indicators
+#Employ ML combining all these indicators